KarolChilimoniuk/ReactShop/README.md

 ***
 ### Introduction
-It's my simple project of the shop in React library.
+It's my simple project of the shop wrote with React library.
 ***
 ### Technologies and Tools 🏗
 * JSX